graham73may/bolt-taxonomylist-field/README.md

 # Taxonomylist field type

 This adds a new field type of `taxonomylist`.
-This works in the same way as
+This works in the same way as a select field.

 To add a taxonomylist field, first install this extension then modify your `contenttypes.yml` file to add a new field, something like this: